mre-code/groovysql/README.md

     json

-SqlClient is careful to avoid overwriting any existing files and will abort in the event of a conflict unless the _append_ option is in effect.
+SqlClient is careful to avoid overwriting any existing files and will abort in the event of a conflict unless the _append_ option is in effect in which case it will append the output to an existing file.

+SqlClient supports various JSON styles - "quoted", "standard", and "spread".
+The default is _quoted_ and results in all values being quoted while _standard_ does not quote integer and floating point numeric values.
+The _spread_ style is a variant of standard that uses the Groovy spread operator to produce the same output as _standard_.
+JSON keys are always quoted in line with JSON "standards".

 ## Command Line Options